chsueh2/chsueh2.github.io/_posts/2022-05-22-data-scientist.md

 > The following are my personal opinions about the title of data scientist.
 They are definitely biased but I don't mean in anyway to be neither judgmental nor discriminated.

 ### Not All Data Scientists are Scientists
 I think the title of Data Scientist is inflated quite a bit nowaday.
+This may be biased because English is not my native language and I don't think all data scientist are actual "scientists".
+Instead, many of data scientists are more like engineers.

-This maybe biased because English is not my native language.
-In Chinese, the titles with suffix "**學家**" (similar to Englisg suffix "-ist" in scientist or "-ian" in statistician), are for people who dedicate into novel research to expand the human's knowledge frontier.
+In Chinese, the professional titles with suffix "**學家**" (similar to Englisg suffix "-ist" in scientist or "-ian" in statistician), are for the people who dedicate into novel research in order to expand the human's knowledge frontier.
 Here are some examples:
 - 科學家 scientist
 - 物理學家 physicist
 - 化學家 chemist